-Whether you’re one of the millions of Americans who either bought a house, got married, had a baby, bought a car, graduated college, or experienced another major life event, it’s time to get your finances in order.
+Whether you’re one of the millions of Americans who either bought a house, got married, had a baby, bought a car, graduated college, or experienced another major life event, it’s time to organize your finances.

 Why You Need to Practice Personal Finance